Seppli11/ZHAW-Summary/summaries/23FS/MLDM/Machine Learning/Model Selection.md

 * With this example, there is likely a high variance, overfitting is happening and the mode should be simplified.
 This is also called regularisation.
   <img src="res/Model Selection/image-20230327133551584.png" alt="image-20230327133551584" style="zoom: 67%;" />

+*(In this example the cross-validation score can be used as a proxy for the test score)*

 ## Precision vs Recall

 This graph shows the trade of between precision and recall.